-Remuneration Structure of Compensa Calculate Executive Directors Except for they President, Directors only receive a per diem of Ten Thousand Pesos (Php10,000.00) per attendance in Board and Board Non-Executive Directors Committee meeting.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Except for they President, Directors only receive a per diem of Ten Thousand Pesos (Php10,000.00) per attendance in Board and Board Non-Executive Directors Committee meeting.
 The President's compensation package is based on salary review and market competitiveness policy and as guided by the Executive Compensation Committee.